Irena Lasota: Activism and life abroad

 In 1970 Lasota left Poland with her then-husband Zabłudowski, following his expulsion from the University of Warsaw.
 Under the pretext of emigration to Israel, the couple transited and officially emigrated to the United States that same year.
 Lasota resumed her studies, graduating from Temple University in Philadelphia in 1972 with a degree in special education.
 She would work as a child therapist for the next nine years until 1982.
 In 1975 she returned to school, this time completing a degree in political sciences with a specialization in International Communism at Columbia University in 1979.
 This led her to become a lecturer in this field at Fordham and Yale universities between 1980-81.

 Lasota remained politically active around events unfolding in Poland over this same period.
-Though banned from entering the country, she was able to attain a visa and return to Poland on four occasions, in 1975, 1977, 1979, and 1984, bringing with her and disseminating illegal publications among her friends.
+Though banned from entering the country, she was able to obtain a visa and return to Poland on four occasions, in 1975, 1977, 1979, and 1984, bringing with her and disseminating illegal publications among her friends.
 She worked to promote awareness of events in Poland by providing western mass media outlets with current information.
-She wrote for "The New Daily" in New York and cooperated with London's "Aneks".
+She wrote for The New Daily in New York and cooperated with London's Aneks.
 In 1975 Lasota became a publicist and permanent collaborator with Radio Free Europe and the BBC.
 From 1976 she was also in contact with US labour organization AFL-CIO, which she provided with information on the prosecution of workers in Poland as a primary consultant to its directorial board.
 In 1977 Lasota took part in an appeal by American intellectuals in defence of arrested members of the Polish Workers' Protection Committee.
 That same year, she would co-found Amnesty International's coordination group for Eastern European alongside Robert Sharlet and Irena Grudzińska.